Alloy Geek 2014 Aluminum Standard

 - Aluminum (Al): Remainder

-- Heat Treatment: Alloy 2011 can be heat-treated to improve its mechanical properties, including strength.
+- Heat Treatment: It can be heat-treated to further enhance its mechanical properties, especially its strength.

-- Corrosion Resistance: Like other aluminum-copper alloys, alloy 2011 offers reasonable corrosion resistance, but it may not be as corrosion-resistant as some other aluminum alloys.
+- Corrosion Resistance: Alloy 2014 has reasonable corrosion resistance, but it's not as corrosion-resistant as some other aluminum alloys.

 XRF Samples are thinner samples approximately 1/4 inch thick.
 OES Standards are thicker in nature and are approximately 1 inch thick.
 Please Contact Us if you would like to know the specific dimensions of a sample.